ST GREGORY’S CATHOLIC SCIENCE COLLEGE

 If it is not possible to offer your child a place the letter notifying you of the decision will give you information about the reasons for refusal and your right of appeal.
 Unsuccessful applicants will be placed on the waiting list.

 Any application for a child to be educated out of his/her age group will be considered by governors on an individual basis and will only be granted in exceptional circumstances.
 Parents should write to the Chair of Governors at the time of application, giving reasons and providing compelling professional evidence.

 Current pupils do not need to make an application as it is presumed that they will require a 6th Form place should they meet the academic entry qualifications.
 The governors propose to admit a minimum of 12 external applicants annually to its sixth form should they have gained the required academic entry qualifications.
 The courses available and the minimum academic requirements are published annually by the school.
 The school welcomes applications to the Sixth Form from boys and girls from other institutions.
-Applications must be made on the Sixth Form Application Form, available from the school, and an offer of a Sixth Form place is conditional on the school being able to provide a course suited to the applicant’s age, ability, aptitude and educational needs.
+Applications must be made on the Sixth Form Application Form, available from the school, and an offer of a Sixth Form place is conditional on the school being able to provide a course suited to the applicant.

 Applicants will be required as a general rule to have achieved at least GCSE grade B in any subject (or associated subject) which they intend to study in the Sixth Form, but conditional places may be offered in particular subjects with higher requirements.
 Preference will always be given to Catholic applicants.

 In the event of oversubscription the criteria and priorities listed in this Policy will apply.